-Narrator 3: The dogs hung their heads and struggled against the wind for hours.
+Narrator 3: The dogs hung their heads and struggled against the blustery wind for hours.

-Seppala: I hope this serum doesn't freeze before we pass it on.
+Seppala: I hope this serum doesn't freeze before we pass it on to the next relay team.

 Narrator 1: The dogs dragged the sled and the serum forward.
 Seppala ran to the front of the exhausted team to help Togo lead.
 They couldn't quit now.
 Lives depended on them!